-That’s my long way of telling you, that theme had 0 influence over me.
+This is my long-winded way of telling you, the Dune theme had 0 influence over me.
 Dune: Imperium won my heart through mechanics alone.
 Which considering how many board games I’ve played, is pretty damn impressive.

-Each round you draw five cards and have 2 workers to play with.
-You play 1 card per turn and that card tells you which worker action spaces you’re able to use that turn.
-More advanced cards also have activation bonuses when played as well.
+Each round you draw five cards and have two workers to play with.
+You play one card per turn and that card tells you which worker action spaces you’re able to use.
+More advanced cards also have activation bonuses as well.

 The tormented beauty of it is that you can only play 2-3 cards a round.
 Once you’re out of workers, you have to reveal the rest of your hand; and use the reveal bonuses most cards have.
 This can be an influence to buy new cards, combat power to add to the conflict, or some other extremely powerful ability.

-You can already see how much is involved, and the tension between wanting to play a card for a power or action, and wanting to keep the card for the reveal power.
+There is constant tension between wanting to play a card for a power or action, and wanting to keep the card for the reveal power.
 But it’s a case of robbing Peter to pay Paul, except you are both Peter and Paul in this scenario.

 But it gets better.

 At the end of each conflict, all cubes sent to fight are returned to the supply as casualties.
-It’s quite hard to get new cubes, so you have to think twice about sending into the conflict, because once they’re in, they’re not coming out.
+It’s hard to get new cubes, so you have to think twice about sending into the conflict, because once they’re in, they’re not coming out.
 This becomes a mind game in itself.
-Combat power can come from three different places (cubes, revealed card bonuses, and intrigue cards) so you’re never 100% sure how much combat power someone has until the conflict.
-So the question you have to ask yourself each round is: how much combat power do I need before it becomes wasteful?
+As combat power can come from three different places (cubes, revealed card bonuses, and intrigue cards) so you’re never 100% sure how much combat power someone has until the conflict.
+The question you must ask yourself each round is: how much combat power do I need before it becomes wasteful?

-Another awesome decision that you need to be make.
+Another awesome, but agonising decision that you need to be make.